-Cue cards are a memory device used in test preparation, acting auditions and oral presentations.
+Cue cards or flashcards are a memory device used in test preparation, acting auditions and oral presentations.
 They can be a speaker's best friend, but they must be used properly to be effective.
 Simple techniques are used so information on the cards can catch the speaker's eye at just the right moment to cue memory.
 Once the cards are created, the speaker should use them to rehearse and revise and edit the cards as needed.

 Create cue cards to be short bullets of information.
 Each card should contain one main idea and keywords as a guide for that specific section of the speech.
 Avoid writing full sentences, because these are difficult to read while presenting and may cause more confusion when a speaker is nervous.
 Susan Dugdale, a veteran speaker and speechwriter, explains that a clear presentation also requires eye contact with the audience for a smooth delivery.
 Writing cure cards with bullets will keep the orator from reading his entire speech.